RichardCoffee/custom-post-type/README.md

 * You can turn off editing of taxonomy term slugs
 * Can generate log messages using your own logging function
 * Automatically generates custom capabilites, which can be used for custom roles.
+* Does all the other things needed for Custom Post Types to function properly

 ## Install